ansys/pydyna/src/ansys/dyna/core/pre/README.md

 ### Start the server on Linux

-Start the server on Linux by running these commands:
+On Linux, start the server by running these commands:

 ```
 (venv) :~/pyDyna/ansys/dyna/pre/Server> python kwserver.py